1031-Systems/1031_Delivery/Pico/README.md

 commlib.py is a small package that allows the Hauntimator executable to interact with the controller hardware whilst remaining hardware agnostic. commlib.py encapsulates the communications specifics for communicating with the Pico.
-To allow Hauntimator to make use of it, a symbolic link to the specific commlib.py package should be included in the Hauntimator executable directory.
+To allow Hauntimator to make use of it, a small python file is included in the src directory, named pointer.py, that references the specific commlib.py package to be included.

 ### do_install (or windo_install.bat on Windows 11)